vickgoodman/infra/devcontainer/README.md

 <!-- SPDX-License-Identifier: 2.0 license with LLVM exceptions -->

 This folder contains the infrastructure for beman project's generic devcontainer image.
-You can checkout the image in beman's [GitHub Packages page](https://github.com/orgs/bemanproject/packages/container/package/devcontainers).
+You can checkout available images in beman's [GitHub Packages page](https://github.com/orgs/bemanproject/packages/container/package/devcontainers).

 The image is build on top of GitHub's